a2345sooted/instrument-results-local-demo/README.md

 cp .env.example .env
 ```

-Build and start the full stack:
+Build and start the full stack (the first build may take a minute):

 ```bash
 docker compose up --build